Achieving the Quantum Fisher Information Bound in Pseudo-Hermitian Sensors

-When the Hamiltonian $\PH$ depends on a continuous parameter $\theta$, the variation in \( \theta \) can induce an additional geometric structure in its non-flat Hilbert space.
+{\it Covariant derivative of states on non-flat Hilbert space.}---In order to consistently describe the vector transport on the curved space, one can borrow the concepts of connection and covariant derivative from differential geometry, which allows one to properly compare vectors at different points on a given curved manifold~\cite{NakaharaBook}.
+This is exactly the case for the $\eta$-deformed Hilbert space.
+Indeed, when the Hamiltonian $\PH$ depends on a continuous parameter $\theta$, the variation in \( \theta \) can induce an additional geometric structure in its non-flat Hilbert space.
 That is, the parameter space can be viewed as a base manifold over which the Hilbert space forms a vector bundle.
 Consequently, one can define a connection $\Gamma_\theta$ associated with the $\theta$-direction in order to enable a proper covariant differentiation with respect to this parameter.
 This newly induced connection ensures that a covariant state derivative respects the Hilbert space curvature induced by the metric \( \eta(\theta) \).
-The explicit form for such a connection can read~\cite{NakaharaBook}
+The explicit form of such a connection can read~\cite{Note3}: $ \Gamma_\theta = S^{-1} \partial_\theta S$.
+Moreover, when the eigenvectors of the metric $\eta$ do not depend on the parameter $\theta$, the connection can be alternatively written as $\Gamma_\theta = \eta^{-1} \partial_\theta \eta/2$~\cite{Note3}.